 Progressing through College: Being an Undergraduate

-Transitioning from secondary school to third level education and experienced your first year as an undergraduate student presents a challenging experience for many students.
+Transitioning from secondary school to third level education and experiencing your first year as an undergraduate student presents a challenging experience for many students.
 In particular, moving from a strictly ordered regime of classes and homework to a setting where class attendance is mostly optional and coursework assigned weeks before the deadline is quite shocking for new students.
 It is therefore very important for new students to establish a strong work ethic and sense of discipline, as far too often students decide to skip classes and enjoy themselves before getting a rude awakening during their first set of exams or missed assignment deadline.

 That is not to say that students should forego socialisation and co-curricular activities entirely.
 Indeed, a large part of the ‘college experience’ involves engagement with other students and societies.
 By participating in clubs, student unions, volunteer groups and college magazines, students can experience new friendships and adventures, as well as developing many skills that will directly benefit them when they begin to seek employment.